wilseypa/warped2-models/models/pandemic/visualize/README.md

 Add legend to heatmap
 Add current date to top right corner of map
 Add new form for viveks api
+Create single username password for webapp (user=admin, pass=warped2)
+Make calendar picker for start date (MM-DD-YYYY dash delimeter)
+Fixed tooltip position consistency (position was modified relative to parent element to page)
+Fix bug where ranges can cause not all files to load and cumulate (can test with a ~7 day range at end of july) (possibly bad data) (currently irrelevant since switching how data is loaded)
+Position legend properly for windows resizing
+Use placeholder values on configApi form submit
+Make timelapse clearly enabled/disabled

 ## **Resources**
 https://www.youtube.com/watch?v=aNbgrqRuoiE  --Help for US state map